Our All Access clients have been admitted to top MPA, MPP, MBA, JD, MUP, and M.Arch. programs across the world with

-First step to sign up: Deep Dive session with Kaneisha
+First step to sign up: Deep Dive with Kaneisha

 How do I apply and when does coaching begin?

 The first step is to contact me to indicate your interest and tell me about yourself.
-If your profile indicates that you’re a good fit, we’ll schedule the Deep Dive session during which we can get to know one another better and discuss your application process.
-If we both decide to move forward with working together, you have 15 days to claim your spot, and then coaching will begin as soon as you submit your first payment and continues as late as May 1, 2017, depending on how long it takes for you to completely finish your application process.
+If your profile indicates that you’re a good fit, we’ll schedule the Deep Dive during which we can get to know one another better and discuss your application process.
+Once you have signed your client agreement and submitted your payment, coaching will begin as soon as you submit your first payment and continues as late as May 1, 2018, depending on how long it takes for you to completely finish your application process.
 Most applicants work with me and my team to meet Round 1 and Round 2 deadlines (October – January deadlines), but this package includes coaching for all three application rounds.

 What is your success rate?

-For the 2013-2014 season, I had 11 All Access coaching clients.
-Of the 11 clients, I gave 10 clients the green light to submit applications.
-100% of those clients were admitted to one of their top choice schools.
+For the 2016-2017 season, we had 5 All Access coaching clients.
+Of the 5 clients, I gave 4 clients the green light to submit applications.
+100% of All Access clients who submitted applications were admitted to one of their top choice schools.
+100% of All Access clients received fellowship aid.
+The client who received a red light on her application achieved a GMAT score of below 600, so I recommended she wait to apply in a later year, and she continued to happily work with our team on her applications in anticipation of applying in a future year.
 So far, I have never accepted a client’s money, told them I thought they’d get in, and they received no admits.
 The three times ever in my business that a 1-on-1 client has received rejections across the board, it was completely expected and I had strongly advised them not to submit in the current year, which means I “red lighted” their applications but they submitted them anyway.
 In short: I can’t guarantee results, but I don’t take your money if I don’t think you will get in to one of your target schools.

 How often will my consultant and I talk on the phone?